-Premium Pricing is the practice of keeping high prices for the products compared to its competitor’s one in order to maintain exclusivity of the products.
+Premium Pricing is the practice of keeping high prices for the products compared to its competitor’s one in order to maintain exclusivity of the products and higher perceived quality of the product.
 Generally, a perception of customer is that product will be exceptionally of high quality and thus is highly priced.
-Taking advantage of this, many manufacturers practice premium pricing for their products where some are not upto the quality expected by a customer.
+Taking advantage of this, many manufacturers practice premium pricing for their products where some are not up to the quality expected by a customer.

 This practice of pricing is also called as skimming where companies make maximum profits by occupying the top position in the market.
 Like, Sony, while introducing its Walkman, practiced premium pricing and gained the control of market.
 Generally, companies choose markets where consumers are ready to pay more and hence take advantage of it by practicing premium pricing.